 Where skiing began

 7kms down the road from Selwyn Snowfields lies Kiandra, the place where skiing began in Australia during the Kiandra Gold Rush in the 1860s.
 Now a skeleton of the once booming town, Kiandra is arguably the birthplace of the world’s first ski club, the Kiandra Pioneer Ski Club.
-Back then skis were made out of primitive wooden planks and the only way down the hill was straight down!
-Speed control was achieved by holding a long pole between your legs and sitting on it so it dug into the snow and acted like a brake and there were no lifts to carry you back to the top after a run.
+Back then skis were made out of wooden planks and the only way down the hill was straight down!
+Speed control was achieved by digging a long pole into the snow between your legs and there were no lifts to carry you back to the top after a run.

 The Kiandra Pioneer Ski Club operated for the next century.
 A major turning point for the club was when the president of the day, Peter Fountain, obtained the blue prints for a Mueller t-bar and had it manufactured in 1957 by a Newcastle firm by the name of James Engineering.
 The t-bar was installed on Township Hill at Kiandra and was the first t-bar in Australia and one of the only ones to this day to be built by an Australian company.

 In 1958, Ken Murray, founder of Perisher Valley, obtained a copy of Peter’s blue prints and had a second identical t-bar produced by the same Newcastle company.
 This t-bar was installed at Perisher Valley and operated there until the late 1960s.
 In 1962, Peter Fountain made a decision to sell the t-bar at Kiandra to Bill Mathew & Colin Myers who later became the founder of Selwyn Snowfields.
 At this stage, Colin was the president of the Tumut Ski Club that owned a Nutcracker Rope Tow on New Chum Hill at Kiandra.
 In 1964 Colin purchased Bill’s share in the t-bar and became the sole operator.